Mon-Fri: 8:00AM - 4:30PM

 Both sodium and calcium chloride, if overused, will cause substantial corrosive damage to your property.
 Neither your concrete stairs, asphalt driveway, or the undercarriage of your car are safe.

 On the contrary, sodium, magnesium, and calcium anti-icers are not nearly as corrosive to personal property.
-While they should still be used sparingly, they are relatively safe in regards to property damage.
+While they should still be used sparingly, they are relatively safe in regard to property damage.

 Acetate-based products are generally not corrosive and do little damage to property.